OCA/operating-unit/mail_operating_unit/README.rst

 To configure this module, you need to:

-- Assign *Alias Domain* to an Operating Unit.
+- Assign an *Alias Domain* to each Operating Unit that should use a specific email domain.
-- Assign *Operating Unit* to an Email Template
+- Assign an *Operating Unit* to an Email Template when emails sent from that template must use the alias domain of that operating unit.
+- Optionally assign an *Outgoing Mail Server* to an Operating Unit when emails should be routed through a specific SMTP server.

+When no operating unit is defined on the template or on the target record, the standard Odoo alias domain behavior is applied.

+When no unambiguous Operating Unit mail server can be determined, the standard Odoo outgoing mail server selection is applied.

 Bug Tracker
 ===========